Metamogul/timestone/README.md

+# DEPRECATED

+**⚠️ Since the arrival of [`synctest`](https://go.dev/blog/synctest) in Go 1.24, there's a much better tool for testing concurrent Go code.
+Therefore this project is deprecated and will not be maintained any longer.**

+To be specific what "much better" means:

+- Synctest works with native Go routines, no changes at all to the tested implementation needed
+- Less complex implementation directly in the Go runtime
+- Much simpler API and usage
+- Support for context and cancellation that Timestone was missing

+The only real drawback of `synctest` compared to Timestone is the lacking ability to order tests.
+However since the benefits greatly outway the drawbacks, I have moved myself to using synctest and therefore have decided to deprecate this project.
+In case anybody has started to incorporate this into production code, I'll leave it in public archive.

+---

 # Timestone 🗿

 Timestone is a library to create deterministic and easy-to-understand unit tests for time-dependent, concurrent go code.
 Existing libraries such as [Quartz](https://github.com/coder/quartz) or [Clock](https://github.com/benbjohnson/clock) show the need for such a tool, yet have various shortcomings, for example not being able to reliably prevent race-conditions in tests, or being difficult to read and understand when used.

 ### Goals